About the Events System

 A category helps users find your event via browsing or by searching.
 Your event should be categorized under the category that best describes your overall event.
 Only one category can be assigned to an event.

 Tags are user-generated phrases that can be used to further describe your events.
-An event can have an unlimited number of tags.
+An event is limited to 5 tags.
+Choose the tags that best describe your event.

-To add a tag, start typing a word or phrase in the text field provided.
+To add a tag, either select from the list of Promoted Tags or start typing a word or phrase in the text field provided.
 If an existing phrase is found, it will be automatically suggested for you.
 Add a comma, hit the Enter key, or click a suggestion to add the phrase to your list of tags.

 All events require a means by which users can get in touch with the organizer of the event.